 The Leadership Costs Your P&L Isn't Tracking.

 Veterinary medicine is extraordinarily precise about clinical costs.
-We track supply expenses to the decimal, calculate cost-per-case by DVM, and reconcile controlled substance logs weekly.
+Supply expenses tracked to the decimal.
+Cost-per-case calculated by DVM.
+Controlled substance logs reconciled weekly.
 The financial infrastructure of a modern hospital is precise by design.

 Leadership costs are almost never calculated.